No-one-alone/no-one-alone.github.io/Homework_1/blog.md

 </html>

 ```
-The above code block also shows our implementation of an undered list "ul" and an ordered list "ol".
+The above code block also shows our implementation of an unordered list "ul" and an ordered list "ol".
 It also supports a single column and multi-column page via use of "row" and "column".

 In addition, I implemented a description list "dl" on the Home page in this manner.